samwilliscreative/zebra-scss/README.md

 ## Authors and Contributing
-Zebra welcomes collaboration, either in the fixing of bugs, writing of documentation, or developing of new features.
+Contributions, either in code or constructive feedback, are welcome.

 ### Authors
-[Sam Willis][swillis] - Project Lead
+[Sam Willis][swillis]